-Teacher data on GreatSchools school profiles (which comes from the state Department of Education) gives you baseline information on the quality of the teachers at a particular school.
+Teacher data on GreatSchools.org school profiles (which comes from the state Department of Education) gives you baseline information on the quality of the teachers at a particular school.

 The type of teacher data you see on GreatSchools.org is determined by the information your state Department of Education makes available to the public.
 This information varies by state.
-In California, for example, you can learn the average number of years of experience teachers have and the percentage of teachers who have credentials.
-In Florida you can see the percentage of teachers with advanced degrees and the percentage of teachers who are teaching out of their field of expertise.
-Where available, you’ll find this information under the School Environment tab on the school profile.
+On our profiles, you can learn the average number of years of experience teachers have, the percentage of teachers who have credentials, and more.
+In states where this data is available, you’ll find it on GreatSchools.org on the school profiles in the Teachers and staff section.

 How important is teacher experience?

 Most successful schools have a healthy combination of experienced teachers and new teachers.
 The experienced teachers give the schools stability and serve as mentors to the new teachers.
 The new teachers bring fresh ideas and enthusiasm.
 Experience is certainly important but interestingly enough, some studies have shown that the benefits of experience become evident after just a few years of teaching and seem to peak at four or five years.
 In other words, teachers don’t necessarily become more effective the longer they remain in the classroom.

 What does a teacher’s education level tell you about his qualifications?

 Teachers who have advanced degrees have shown a commitment to advancing their own learning, and are generally paid more for having an advanced degree.
 Some studies have shown that a teacher having an advanced degree does not have any significant effect on student achievement gains at the elementary level, but having an advanced degree does have an effect at the high school level, particularly in advanced courses in math and science.

 What does it mean if a teacher is fully certified?
 What if the teacher has an emergency credential?